Your Liability for Unauthorized Credit and Debit Card Charges

 If you can convince the bank that your notification failure was due to extenuating circumstances, it must extend the notification timeline for a "reasonable period."

 Note that if the theft involved only your ATM or debit card number—and not the card—you're not liable for unauthorized transactions if you report them within 60 days after your statement is sent to you.
-It's important to review your statements.
-So, open your monthly statements promptly and compare them to your receipts.
+So, it's important to review your statements promptly.

 Voluntary Caps on Liability for Debit Card Charges